AIMultipleAIMultiple

 For example, Bloomberg has developed BloombergGPT, a large-scale language model tailored for the financial industry.
 This model focuses on financial natural language processing tasks such as sentiment analysis, named entity recognition, and news classification.

-Figure: How BloombergGPT performs across two broad categories of NLP tasks: finance-specific and general-purpose
+Image showing how BloombergGPT performs across two broad categories of NLP tasks: finance-specific and general-purpose.

 Businesses may need fine-tuned large language models for several reasons, depending on their specific requirements, industry, and objectives.
 Here are some common reasons:

-Businesses often have unique needs and goals that may not be addressed by a generic language model.
+Businesses often have unique needs and goals that a generic language model may not address.
 Fine-tuning enables them to tailor the model’s behavior to suit their specific objectives, such as generating personalized marketing content or understanding user-generated content on their platform.

-Learn how fine-tuning LLMs can deliver customized products and marketing strategies, improving generative AI in Retail, marketing or insurance experience.
+Discover how fine-tuning LLMs enables the creation of customized products and marketing strategies, ultimately enhancing the generative AI experience in retailmarketing, and insurance.

 Businesses handling sensitive data or operating under strict regulatory environments might need to fine-tune the model to ensure it respects privacy requirements, adheres to content guidelines, and generates appropriate responses that comply with industry regulations.